Certified Nursing Aide

 Morning and evening classes start date in 2020 will be held Online on Zoom

 Morning Classes: 9 AM to 2PM.

 Evening Classes: 5 PM to 10PM

-The State Testing Fee is $104.50 and the student pays directly to the state.
+The State Testing Fee is $125 or $135 for Spanish test and the student pays directly to the state.